Liu Yao Basics

 The classic method uses three coins thrown six times—each throw a line, stacked bottom to top into a six-line hexagram, with heads and tails marking the moving lines.

 Today an online cast often replaces the coins; the principle is the same—what matters is sincerity and a clear question.
+Narrow the matter to one event, one time frame, and one decision before casting.

 Setup: self/other, relatives, elements